-

-• Whiteheads – Closed comedones protruding from the skin; a small white, pus-filled, elevation of the skin (as on the face) due to retention of sebum and dead skin cells in a skin pore blocked by a thin layer of epithelium.
+- Whiteheads–Closed comedones protruding from the skin; a small white, pus-filled, elevation of the skin (as on the face) because of retention of sebum and dead skin cells in a skin pore blocked by a thin layer of epithelium.

-• Pustules – Inflamed skin pore clogged with pus, sebum (oil), and cell debris.
+- Pustules–Inflamed skin pores clogged with pus, sebum (oil), and cell debris.

-• Nodules – Hard pimples that are deep underneath the skin and can be painful.
+- Nodules–Hard pimples are deep underneath the skin and can be painful.

 It is possible to get more than one type of acne at once.
 Knowing which kind you have is essential to help you determine the right treatment and to turn your beauty and skincare routine into an acne-free friendly one.